 The Island Wide Benefit Cost Analysis (IWBCA) created for the PREPA infrastructure defines a maximum potential benefit using the incurred costs of the PREPA FEMA Accelerated Award Strategy (FAASt) fixed cost estimate, the mission assignments utilized for the reconnection effort, and the costs associated with loss of service.
-This maximum benefit has been developed to fund all mitigation projects from both Public Assistance Hazard Mitigation and the Hazard Mitigation Grant program.
+This maximum benefit has been developed to fund all mitigation projects from both Public Assistance Hazard Mitigation Grant program.